 There are 2 ways to print the free printable which includes a full size for use with regular 3 ring binders and half page that can be used with smaller sized notebooks – 2 pages are printed per page.

-You may find it more convenient to have 1 FULL YEAR of Scripture Writing Prompts: Set 1 and Set 2.
-Each set contains 41 pages with different verses for each month’s theme.
 As a bonus, with each set, you also receive a Prayer List and two different Bible reading plans.

 Be sure to print enough of the lines paper for the whole month.
 I love having pretty paper to write on!